 - Students must complete ANY 4 out of 7 WES SBW exercises (at least 2 Cases).

-- Notify WDTB via when coursework is complete (certificate will be mailed)
+- Notify WDTD via when coursework is complete (certificate will be mailed)

 Contents of Storm-Based Warning Course

 The table below describes the contents of the SBW Course.
 It is recommended that students complete Lesson 1 first.
 Then, complete Lesson 2, before working through the WES exercises.
 There is another important element of the SBW training which involves WarnGen OB 8.1 changes (37.4 MB ZIP file).
 This training, provided by Shannon White of the Forecast Decision Training Branch, includes basic functionality for how to use WarnGen OB 8.1 for creating storm-based warnings.

 WDTD would like to thank the following people who provided assistance in developing the SBW training course: